California family found living in box for 4 years, officials say

 An investigation found the family was living inside the box, which officials said was approximately 20 feet long, 4 feet high and 10 feet wide, for around four years.

-Kirk and Panico were booked into the Morongo Basin Jail on suspicion of willful cruelty to children on a $100,000 bond.
+Kirk and Panico were booked into the Morongo Basin Jail on suspicion of willful cruelty to children.
+They were being held in lieu of $100,000 bail.